pathnex/ArgoCd_lab/Readme.md

 # After completion, To delete the namespace and its resources
 kubectl delete namespace monitoring pathnex argocd

-# Note: Don't forget to delete the EKS cluster after the lab.
+# Note: Don't forget to delete the EKS cluster and bastion host after the lab.